sefcom/TYGR/readme.md

 Make sure the binaries being used in this stage is properly compiled with DWARF information available.
-If you are compiling using GCC or Clang, you can include such information using a flag `-gdwarf`.

 Note that one can specify a `--method` flag which defaults to `glow`, representing our best model.